RSCJacksonLab/landscapy/docs/cookbook/topology/quotient-landscapes.md

 print(list(quotient.graph.edges(data=True)), pure_components)
 ```

 The quotient has two nodes and one cross-group edge.
-Numeric fitness is averaged;
+Numeric fitness is averaged.
-categorical fitness becomes a probability distribution; annotation strings are
+Categorical fitness becomes a probability distribution.
+Annotation strings are
-deduplicated and joined; the selected edge attribute is averaged over source
+deduplicated and joined and the selected edge attribute is averaged over source
 edges.

 ## Interpretation